microsoft/bond/doc/src/bond_java.md

-The generic type `bonded<T>` is a simple yet powerful abstraction which is a fundamental part of Bond APIs and enables such usage scenarios as lazy deserialization, pass-through and polymorphism.
+The generic type `bonded<T>` is a simple yet powerful abstraction which is a fundamental part of Bond APIs and enables such usage scenarios as lazy deserialization, pass-through, and polymorphism.

-In Java `bonded<T>` maps to the `Bonded<T>` abstract class, which supports four
+In Java, `bonded<T>` maps to the `Bonded<T>` abstract class, which supports four
 operations: `serialize`, `deserialize`, `convert`, and `cast`.
-Bond provides several implementations that represent delayed serialization backed by an instance or a stream. `Bonded<T>` exposes several static methods that allow creation of bonded objects and streams.
+Bond provides several implementations that represent delayed serialization backed by an instance or a stream. `Bonded<T>` exposes several static methods that allow the creation of bonded objects and streams.

 Lazy deserialization
 --------------------

-Because `bonded<T>` can store (or more accurately, refer to) data representing a serialized data, it can be used to de facto delay deserialization of some parts of payload:
+Because `bonded<T>` can store (or, more accurately, refer to) data representing a serialized object, it can be used to delay deserialization of some parts of a
+payload:

     struct Example
     {